ai-algo/Simple-Neural-Network/README.md

 # Simple-Perceptron
-Weights and bias for various simple perceptrons
+Weights and bias for various simple perceptrons neural networks

 1) AND_Perceptron.py, NOT_Perceptron.py, OR_Perceptron.py